 FAU police records state that the two were intoxicated during the incident.

-Walker was arrested for battery on an officer.
-De Paula was arrested for trespassing, resisting arrest without violence, battery on a police officer and criminal mischief.
+De Paula was arrested for trespassing, resisting arrest without violence, battery on a police officer, and criminal mischief.

-Both De Paula and Walker were transported to Palm Beach County jail.
-Their bonds were set at $3,000 respectively.
+De Paula was transported to Palm Beach County jail.
+His bond was set at $3,000.